Our School Resources

 The Data Analysis Team is made up of our academic coaches (teacher trainers), charter school operator, our curriculum consultant, and our principal.
 They meet weekly to review data, discuss student academic progress, and discuss other school improvement issues.
 Decisions are made based on student data submitted weekly by teachers.
-Weekly data is also reviewd by teachers to improve student performance.
+Weekly data is also reviewed by teachers to improve student performance.
 Please feel free to bring any issues concerning your child or the school to a member of our team.
-The Data Analysis Team members are:

 Note: Baltimore Curriculum Project (BCP) is our charter operator.